 Selam serves as Entrepreneur in Residence at ReSchool Colorado and is thrilled to spend most her time working on Blueprint4SummerCO.
 In her role, Selam is leading efforts to coordinate and curate the “out of school” landscape of learning opportunities for all youth, starting with the summer space.
 Selam deeply believes all people should feel empowered to be their own advocates to thrive in all parts of their lives in service of their agency.

 Prior to this work, Selam worked on the Academic Product and Operations team at Guild Education, a Denver-Based edtech company.
 In this space, Selam worked on innovative course design and enrollment processes within their learning management system.
 Prior to Guild, Selam taught English to phenomenal high school students in Atlanta as a Teach for America Corps Member.
 As a teacher, Selam designed her school’s African American Studies and SAT Prep courses, and spearheaded a community forum tasked to explore ways to align current lived experiences with academic standards.

 Selamawit is an Atlanta native and holds a B.A from Cornell University.

-Prior to joining the Donnell-Kay Foundation and ReSchool, Jessica worked at the Colorado Department of Education in a variety of roles, interacting with various education stakeholders on projects supporting a lot of different populations.
-She helped manage federally and state-funded dollars supporting adult education programming which assists adults who need support in attaining basic academic skills, are English Language Learners, and are obtaining skills to further employment, education and training, and/or the ability to engage more fully in their family, community and children’s education.
-Jessica also worked in the Commissioner’s Office supporting the Commissioner of Education and worked with innovation and charter schools when she worked in the Schools of Choice Office.
+Prior to joining the Donnell-Kay Foundation and ReSchool, Jessica worked at the Colorado Department of Education in multiple roles, interacting with various education stakeholders.
+She helped manage federally and state-funded dollars supporting adult education programs that are working with adults to attain basic academic skills, learn English, be more active participants in their child’s education and/or deepen workforce skills.
+Jessica also supported the Commissioner of Education and worked with innovation and charter schools.
 Prior to CDE, Jessica worked with a non-profit providing high school equivalency testing to youth and adult offenders.

 Jessica is a proud Colorado native and graduated from Colorado State University.